karly92/my-portfolio-2/README.md

-# my-portfolio-2
+# Karla's portfolio

-My professional portfolio
+This is a professional porftolio made with React and AWS